Cruise Advice For The Best Tangier Ville Port Experience

 The Streets of the Medina

-Beyond the major landmarks, some of Tangier’s most photogenic scenes are tucked inside the Medina itself.
+Beyond the major landmarks, some of the most photogenic scenes are tucked inside the Medina itself.
 Look for blue-painted alleys, ornate doorways, winding stairs, and bursts of bougainvillea.
 Rue de la Marine is especially good for layered shots with depth and historic character.

 The Corniche

-Finally, for a modern contrast, head to the Corniche for views back toward the city.
+For a modern contrast, head to the Corniche for views back toward the city.
 From here, you can photograph white buildings rising up the hillside, especially at dusk when the city lights begin to flicker on.

 Best Beaches Near Tangier Ville Port